 Proofpoint researchers recently identified one such attack on customers of the National Australia Bank (NAB).
 While Proofpoint services were able to detect and block emails in this campaign, to the naked eye, the emails and linked phishing sites were quite difficult to distinguish from legitimate bank communications.

-Figure 1: Sample phishing email from the recent NAB campaign
+Figure 1: Sample NAB scam email from the recent phishing campaign

 Even though text of the message looks legitimate, the letter "o" of the text was substituted with the Greek Unicode letter ο, which also looks like "o" to avoid detection by anti-spam filters.
 A hexadecimal view of the first sentence in the email shows the substitution: